 With the church planting efforts here in Thailand we have also placed a major emphasis on reaching young people.

 In the last 12 months we have done a complete overhaul of both the children’s church and youth ministry.
-What has surprised me the most is how many new families we have seen coming into the church as a result.
+We learned how to start small group Bible studies.
+I’ve been blown away by how many new families we have seen coming into the church as a result.

 Every month our children do a special performance in the main church service.
 We send invitation letters out to all the parents to let them know about this special event.

 Once you have a good church service, a warm welcome and follow up system in place, a culture of community, it doesn’t take long for the parents and families to become regular church members.

 Being actively involved in the life of your community will not only help make your church known, but it makes your church relevant.

 Many churches experiencing growth started out by asking the question: